Sant720/sandwich/content/docs/extras/ai-disclosure.md

 # AI disclosure

-This project was created with **AI-assisted tooling**.

-While artificial intelligence played a supporting role, every piece of content, design choice, and code implementation was **personally reviewed, edited, and validated** to ensure accuracy, coherence, and alignment with the project's standards.
+Artificial intelligence played a **supporting role** in the development of this project.

+However:

+- I reviewed, edited, or directly created 100% of the content.
+- AI outputs were treated as *drafts*, not final deliverables.
+- No AI-generated content or code was accepted without manual refinement and verification.
+- The conceptual direction, structure, and design of the project are intentional and based on my professional experience.

 ---